The Beginner’s Guide on How to Become a Teacher

 Financial Aid and Loans

 In addition to scholarship opportunities, you should consider financial aid options.
 Every college and university has a financial aid department.
 Make an appointment with an advisor at your school’s department.
 An advisor can guide you through the process of finding, applying for, receiving, and paying back loans and aid.
-You can always apply for a private loan, but government-backed student aid is usually a better choice.
-Your financial aid advisor can help you make this decision.
+You can always apply for a private loan, but government-backed student aid is usually a safer and more affordable choice.

-There are also teacher loan forgiveness and cancellation programs in place, which may assist you with paying off your school loans.
+There are also teacher loan forgiveness and cancellation programs, which may assist you with paying off your school loans.
 These programs are intended to encourage young people to enter the field of teaching, so take advantage of them if you can.
 There are certain eligibility requirements based on the type of aid you receive and how long you plan to teach, so read more on the Department of Education website to be sure you qualify for loan forgiveness.

-Curriculum for a Teaching Degree Program
+Curriculum of a Teaching Degree Program

-teacher program curriculumThe curriculum that you can expect for a teaching certification program will vary depending on the university or college that you attend.
-However, there are similarities among most education programs.
-If you do not already have a bachelor’s degree you will need to select a major and possibly a minor area of study.
-You will take coursework related to those subjects as well as courses that are specific to education.
-If you already have a bachelor’s degree in a teachable subject, you may only take the education courses.
-Most teaching programs will also require that you get some practical experience in a classroom as a student teacher.
-For more information on typical programs in education, read our Best Colleges for Education Majors guide.
+The curriculum of your teaching certification program will vary depending on the university or college that you attend.
+If you do not already have a bachelor’s degree you must select a major and possibly a minor area of study.
+You will take coursework related to those subjects and ones specific to education.
+If you already have a bachelor’s degree in a teachable subject, you may only need to take the education courses.
+Most teaching programs will also require you to gain classroom experience as a student teacher.
+For more information on education programs, read our Best Colleges for Education Majors guide.

 Choosing a Major and Minor